Laws Enforced by the Equal Employment Opportunity Commission

 Title VII of the Civil Rights Act of 1964 (Title VII)

-This law prevents an employer from using race, color, national origin, religion or sex to determine whether or not it hires, fires, promotes or trains applicants or current employees.
-It also requires employers to provide reasonable accommodations for religious practices.
+This law bars employers from using race, color, national origin, religion, or sex to make hiring, firing, promotion or training decisions.
+Employers must also provide reasonable accommodations for employees' sincerely held religious practices.

 The Pregnancy Discrimination Act